Inter Kashi FC: History

-Controversy

-The second season of Inter Kashi remained controversial while having remarks from various members of Indian football and allegations by Delhi FC's recent owner Ranjit Bajaj who also owns Minerva Academy.
-Inter Kashi appealed against Namdhari FC of playing an ineligible player in match no. 45 for which AIFF Disciplinary Committee awarded 3 points to Inter Kashi and voided the match as win for them which was later stayed by the order of AIFF Appeal Committee and the result of the order will be declared on 28th of April.
-While the owner of Churchill Brothers, previous owner and father of the 2024-25 CEO of the team, Valanka Alemao (also the Chairperson of AIFF), Churchill Alemao also accused Inter Kashi among the controversial row.
-While Inter Kashi has also raised serious concerns regarding disparity and clarity from All India Football Federation.
-They raised concerns regarding rules and mismanagement that happened towards them for the season decider match of round 21, between Churchill Brothers and Inter Kashi which they make allegations against Churchill Brothers for not letting them practice on the ground at which match will happen as given in AIFF rule book.
-This match remained so controversial that AIFF had to invite referees to officiate the match from Nepal.
-The match also saw eight yellows and one red and a controversial goal which was argued to be a handball but was given by the referees.
-Inter Kashi's coach Antonio Habas said it as a new low in Indian football.
-Namdhari FC also appealed against Inter Kashi for fielding an extra foreigner in I-League which was related to Mario Barco.
-The end of this controversy from All India Football Federation (AIFF) ended with Churchill Brothers be declared as winners and Inter Kashi as runners-up.
-Inter Kashi went to CAS (Court of Arbitration for Sport) on 27th April 2025 against the All India Football Federation (AIFF) Appeals Committee's decision to award the I-League title to Churchill Brothers.
+2024-25 season controversy

+The second season of Inter Kashi remained controversial while having remarks from various members of Indian football, and allegations by Delhi FC's recent owner Ranjit Bajaj, who also owns Minerva Academy.
+Inter Kashi appealed against Namdhari FC playing an ineligible player, leading to the AIFF Disciplinary Committee voiding the match and awarded 3 points to Inter Kashi.
+However, this order was later stayed by the order of AIFF Appeal Committee.

+Churchill Alemao, the owner of Churchill Brothers, accused Inter Kashi and the AIFF of pre-match disruptions among the controversial row.
+Inter Kashi on the other hand raised serious concerns regarding disparity and clarity from the AIFF.

+The club also raised concerns regarding rules and mismanagement that happened towards them in the build-up to the match between the two teams, which was set to be a season-decider.
+The Varanasi-based club made allegations against Churchill Brothers for not letting them practice on the match venue ground the day before the match, which is mandated the in AIFF rule book.
+This match remained so controversial that the AIFF had to invite referees to officiate the match from Nepal.

+The eventual match saw eight yellow cards, one red card and a controversial goal for Churchill, which Kashi claimed to be a handball but was given by the referees.
+Later, Namdhari FC also appealed against Inter Kashi for breaking foreigner registration rules in the I-League, relating to the re-registration of Spanish forward Mario Barco.

+After the season ended, the AIFF eventually declared Churchill Brothers as winners, and Inter Kashi as runners-up.
+In response, on 27 April 2025, Inter Kashi went to CAS against the AIFF Appeals Committee's decision to award the I-League title to Churchill Brothers.
 This decision was made after the AIFF Appeals Committee reversed an earlier decision that awarded the title to Inter Kashi.
-CAS has now issued an order staying the AIFF Appeals Committee's decision and preventing AIFF from declaring a winner or holding a medal ceremony until the CAS arbitration is concluded.
-But AIFF concluded the ceremony disregarding CAS's decision and awarded the trophy and medals to Churchill's players and also without the presence of State Football Association in the ceremony.
-This action drew criticism from the Goa Football Association (GFA) and raised questions about the AIFF's credibility and its relationship with state associations.
+CAS proceeded to issue an order staying the AIFF Appeals Committee's decision.
+The court also issued an order to prevent AIFF from declaring a winner, or holding a medal ceremony until the CAS arbitration is concluded.

+However, the AIFF still conducted the ceremony disregarding CAS's decision, and awarded the trophy and medals to Churchill's players.
+The ceremony was also conducted without the presence of State Football Association in the ceremony.
+This action drew criticism from the Goa Football Association, and raised questions about the AIFF's credibility and its relationship with state associations.

 The AIFF later acknowledged the CAS stay order and asked Churchill Brothers to return the trophy.
-The CAS case is ongoing, and the final outcome of the 2024-25 I-League season remains uncertain.
-The AIFF's decision was overturned by the CAS ruling on 18 July 2025 which crowned Inter Kashi the champions of the season's I-League.
+The AIFF's decision was eventually overturned by a CAS ruling on 18 July 2025, which crowned Inter Kashi champions of the I-League 2024–25.

+Stadium

+In January 2026, Inter Kashi signed a MoU with C.M.
+Anglo Bengali College to build a 5,500 capacity AFC-rated dedicated football stadium at the cost of ₹60 crore.